AndyKChen/mySafeSpace-Auth0/README.md

 It comes **filled** with **features** including a wide selection of cartoon avatars, the ability to add friends, create a social media profile, and create channels.
 The webapp is optimized for desktop and mobile devices

-**Try it here:** http://mysafespace.herokuapp.com/ <br>
-Mobile Users: Add to home screen to view in fullscreen.

-Since this is a prototype, if there are any bugs please contact me for fixes.

-Submission to Auth0 Hackathon for category of **connecitivity**

 ## Inspiration
 With the rapid growth of the internet in recent years, has come greater connectivity between people all over the world.
 However, there is always the concern of digital safety when it comes to things like cyberbullying, harassment and predators online.